-287 Heat treatment: dry or steam
+Heat treatment: dry or steam

-- In order to minimise microbial contamination, short heat treatment (ultra high heat (UHT)) or pasteurisation may be performed before drying, if necessary. - However, such treatments are not usually suitable for extracts with high contents of resinous - substances, highly viscous extracts (dry residue more than 50%) or extracts with thermolabile or volatile constituents. - The use of heating as a microbial decontamination method is based on the assumption that the death of micro-organisms is log-linear with time.
-However, the use of this method may be limited by the highest temperature that can be used, particularly when thermolabile and volatile constituents are - 296 present in the herbal material. - 297 Drying at high temperatures for a few minutes, such as in tumble dryers used for industrial production, - 298 generally reduces the microbial bioburden.
-Drying at lower temperatures in static dryers for a longer - time, may have a lesser impact on some chemical constituents, but does not sufficiently reduce the - 300 viable count as much as in tumble dryers and has no effect on spores.
-The spores of Gram-positive - bacteria are highly heat resistant and temperatures required to kill them may induce physicochemical, chemical and sensory changes to the product. - 303 Water vapour treatment at 65°C may destroy certain undesirable micro-organisms (e.g. Salmonellae, - 304 E. coli and Pseudomonas aeruginosa).
-However, residual moisture should be removed and carefully 305 controlled after the treatment in order to avoid subsequent microbial growth.
+In order to minimise microbial contamination, short heat treatment (ultra high heat/ultra heat treatment (UHT)) or pasteurisation may be performed before drying herbal substances/preparations/medicinal products, if necessary.

+However, such treatments are not usually suitable for extracts with high contents of resinous substances, highly viscous extracts (dry residue more than 50%) or extracts with thermolabile or volatile constituents.

+The use of heating as a microbial decontamination method may be limited by the highest temperature that can be used, particularly when thermolabile and volatile constituents are present in the herbal material.

+Drying at high temperatures for a few minutes, such as in tumble dryers used for industrial production, generally reduces the microbial bioburden.
+Drying at lower temperatures in static dryers for a longer time, may have a lesser impact on some chemical constituents, but does not sufficiently reduce the viable count as much as in tumble dryers and has no effect on spores.
+The spores of Gram-positive bacteria are highly heat resistant and temperatures required to kill them may induce physicochemical, chemical and sensory changes to the product.

+Water vapour treatment at 65°C may destroy certain undesirable micro-organisms (e.g. Salmonellae, E. coli and Pseudomonas aeruginosa).
+However, residual moisture should be removed and carefully controlled after the treatment in order to avoid subsequent microbial growth.

-306 Fumigation
+Fumigation

-- 307 Fumigation of herbal substances to control pests and plant diseases may also reduce microbial - 308 contamination.
-It is recommended that the use of fumigant products is limited as far as possible and - 309 should only be used when a genuine need is identified.
-Fumigation should be carried out at the earliest - 310 possible stage and the choice of fumigant, concentration and conditions of use (temperature, humidity, - 311 exposure time) should be carefully assessed to minimise residues in the herbal material.
-Potential - 312 carry-over of residues to the herbal preparation and HMP should be addressed fully and controls - applied where necessary.
-Aspects of fumigation of herbal substances are discussed in the Reflection - paper on the use of fumigants (EMEA/HMPC/125562/2006) and in the Questions & answers on quality - of herbal medicinal products/traditional herbal medicinal products (EMA/HMPC/41500/2010, as - 316 revised).
+Fumigation of herbal substances to control pests and plant diseases may also reduce microbial contamination.
+It is recommended that the use of fumigant products is limited as far as possible and should only be used when a genuine need is identified.
+Fumigation should be carried out at the earliest possible stage and the choice of fumigant, concentration and conditions of use (temperature, humidity, exposure time) should be carefully assessed to minimise residues in the herbal material.
+Potential carry-over of residues to the herbal preparation and HMP should be addressed fully and controls applied where necessary.
+Aspects of fumigation of herbal substances are discussed in the Reflection paper on the use of fumigants (EMEA/HMPC/125562/2006) and in the Questions & answers on quality of herbal medicinal products/traditional herbal medicinal products (EMA/HMPC/41500/2010, as revised).

-317 Irradiation
+Irradiation

-- 318 Irradiation is restricted or not permitted in a number of European Member States and, when allowed, it 319 should only be used when there is a reasonable need and no other methods can be applied. - Irradiation should be carried out under specified conditions and the safety of irradiated products should be fully evaluated. - 322 Three different types of ionising radiation are used; gamma rays, X rays and electrons. - 323 The effectiveness of the treatment is dependent on several factors including the composition of the - substrate, the number and types of micro-organisms and the dose applied.
-The lethal dose of radiation - varies depending on the type of radiation and the type of micro-organisms.
-In general, vegetative - forms of bacteria are more sensitive to ionizing radiation than fungi are.
-The number of spores may - 327 also be reduced by X ray and gamma irradiation.
+Irradiation is restricted or not permitted in a number of European Member States and, when allowed, it should only be used when there is a reasonable need and no other methods can be applied.

+Irradiation should be carried out under specified conditions and the safety of irradiated products should be evaluated according to the CPMP guideline 3AQ4A "The use of ionising radiation in the manufacture of medicinal products".

+Three different types of ionising radiation are used; gamma rays, X rays and electrons.

+The effectiveness of the treatment is dependent on several factors including the composition of the substrate, the number and types of micro-organisms and the dose applied.
+The lethal dose of radiation varies depending on the type of radiation and the type of micro-organisms.
+In general, vegetative forms of bacteria are more sensitive to ionizing radiation than fungi are.
+The number of spores may also be reduced by X ray and gamma irradiation.